Songkran: The Ultimate Guide

 - If you live far from the action, rent a cheap room in town for a few nights.
 You’ll be thrilled to have a dry, quiet place within walking distance of the party where you can store your aqua arsenal and return for midday naps (and avoid drunken motorbike rides home through traffic).

 - Form a team with your friends and make t-shirts.
-On top of helping you keep track of your pals in the crowd, this makes for great group photo ops.
+While perhaps mildly obnoxious, this helps you keep track of each other in the crowd and makes for great group photo ops.

 - Set up headquarters in the old city and make pitchers of “jungle juice” to drink and share with revellers passing by.
 Bonus points: put some of your special cocktail in a water gun to spray down the thirsty throats of consenting adults.